About the Journal

 Is the presentation clear, concise, and organized?

 Does the abstract summarize the research in clear terms?

 Is the material presented in sufficient detail to allow the research to be reproduced?

 The online Open Journal System is used to review all manuscripts submitted to the Journal.
 Experts are asked by the Editor to provide anonymous review of submitted articles.
 Articles submitted to the Scientific Papers section are held to a high standard of scientific rigor.
 Reviewers are asked to assess the quality of the paper and to provide comments that justify their assessment.
 If the manuscript falls within the scope of the journal and is deemed publishable as is, or after modest modifications, it is sent for review.
 Reviewer comments are returned to the editor, compiled anonymously and returned to the authors.
-Authors are asked to revise their papers in light of the reviewers’ comments and to provide a comment-by-comment response to the editor concerning how these comments were addressed, or why the authors felt the comments were not useful for clarifying and improving their paper.
+Authors are asked to revise their papers in light of the reviewers’ comments and to provide a comment-by-comment response to the editor concerning how these comments were addressed and where in the revised paper the responses appear, or why the authors felt the comments were not useful for clarifying and improving their paper.
 The Editor will then make a final decision to accept or reject the paper for publication.

 If the reviewers have significant concerns about a manuscript, and the editor judges that extensive modification will be required to make it suitable for publication, or that the manuscript is so flawed that it cannot be rendered suitable for publication with a reasonable amount of effort, the paper will be rejected and reviewer comments returned to the authors with a summary explanation of the factors leading to the rejection.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Currently, each article published in and following the JWM 2021 volume will have a DOI locator.

 Upon Manuscript Acceptance